PNA-Tech/altruity/TERMSOFSERVICE.md

 <h2>9.
 Governing Law</h2>

 <p>Any claim related to Altruity's Website shall be governed by the laws of us without regards to its conflict of law provisions.</p>

+<h2>10.
+Content Moderation</h2>

+<p>Any post, user, comment or anything on https://altruity.social/ can be removed if Altruity chooses to do so.</p>